Cervical cancer campaigner Vicky Phelan says HPV vaccine campaigner Laura Brennan's legacy will be that she saved thousands of lives.

 The two campaigners had met a number of times and kept in touch by telephone and social media.

-She did not think Laura realised the effect she had on people and was glad that she got to see that the uptake of the HPV vaccine had increased from 50% to 70% since she had started fronting the HSE’s campaign.
+She did not think Laura realised the effect she had and was glad that she got to see that the uptake of the HPV vaccine had increased from 50 to 70% since she started fronting the HSE's campaign: “I am glad that she got to see that because that is all down to Laura.”

-If she is willing to give her daughter the HPV vaccine, all parents should be doing the same thing, she said.
+If she is willing to give her daughter the HPV vaccine, all parents should be doing the same thing, she says.

-Ms Phelan said she is in the unfortunate situation of having to hear about women dying from cervical cancer, between Emma Mhic Mhathúna, Julie O’Reilly, Orla Church, Alice Taylor, and now Laura, and that it is very upsetting.
+Ms Pelan said she is in the unfortunate situation of having to hear about women dying from cervical cancer between Emma Mhic Mhathúna, Julie O'Reilly, Orla Church, Alice Taylor and now Laura and it is very upsetting.

-“It just goes to show that if anything good can come out of this, it is for women to see how serious this illness is,” she said.
+“It just goes to show that if anything good can come out of this it is for women to see how serious this illness is.
+All of these women have needlessly died.
+You can prevent this by going for screening and having your children vaccinated.
+That is my message and that was Laura's message.”

-Irish Cancer Society chief executive Averil Power said it took Laura a huge amount of courage and strength for her to contact the HSE and offer to front its HPV vaccine campaign.
+Chief executive of the Irish Cancer Society, Averil Power, said it took Laura a huge amount of courage and strength for her to contact the HSE and offer to front their HPV vaccine campaign.

 Ms Power said Laura used the time she had left to help so many people.
-She was determined to make sure that no other woman would have to go through what she endured.
+She was determined to make sure that no other woman would have to go through what she endured: “Thanks to Laura the vaccine uptake has increased dramatically."

 Ms Power said Laura had an incredible selfless determination like Ms Phelan to use her experience and voice to help other women.